OFDataCommittee/OFMLHackathon/doc/install/from_source.rst

 clients.
 These dependencies include Hiredis, Redis-plus-plus, Google Protobuf, and pybind11.
-The dependencies can be downloaded, built, and installed by executing the following command in the top-level directory of SmartRedis.
+The dependencies can be downloaded, built, and installed by executing the following command in the top-level directory of SmartRedis:

 .. code-block:: bash

   make deps

 To build a SmartRedis client in any language, the dependencies downloaded above need to be found by CMake.
 An easy way to do this is through environment variables.
 To setup your environment for building, run the following script in the top level of the SmartRedis directory.

 .. code-block:: bash